 Excise taxes are generally passed either through congressional effort, or by state and local efforts to pass new tax laws.
 They are typically used to accomplish two goals: to raise money for various public efforts and to discourage certain public behaviors.
-This is apparent in many of the goods that are subject to excise taxes, which include:
+This is apparent in many of the goods that are subject to excise taxes.

 Relief from excise taxes can also be used to encourage the promotion of desirable behavior.
 For instance, while gasoline may be subject to an excise tax, fuel credits are extended to those who use alternative fuels such as biodiesel.